MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

 ## Make changes to the VSIX extension manifest

 To ensure that the user's installation of Visual Studio has all the assemblies required to run the extension, specify all the prerequisite components or packages in the extension manifest file.
-Note: When a user attempts to install the extension, the installer will check to see if all the prerequisites are installed.
+When a user attempts to install the extension, the VSIXInstaller will check to see if all the prerequisites are installed.
 If some are missing, the user will be prompted to install the missing components as part of the extension installation process.

 * Edit the extension manifest file (usually called source.extension.vsixmanifest).
 * Ensure InstallationTarget includes 15.0.
-* Add required installation prerequisites (as shown in example below).
+* Add required installation prerequisites (as shown in the example below).
   * We recommend you specify only Component IDs for installation prerequisites.
-  * DisplayName attribute is optional.
+  * The DisplayName attribute is optional.
-  * See the section at the end of this document for instructions on identifying Component IDs.
+  * See the section at the end of this document for [instructions on identifying Component IDs](#finding-component-ids).

 Example: